Medical-Image-Analysis-Laboratory/fetalsyngen/docs/usage.md

 For more details on these datasets, see the [Datasets](datasets.md) page.

-### Notes
+!!!
+Note
     > **📝 Configs**: Use the local copy of the config files from your repository to instantiate the generator/dataset classes.

     > **📝 Paths**: When using the dataset classes, ensure that the paths in your local configuration files are updated to correctly reference your dataset and seed files.